-Completion of Fourth Semester Japanese (EA 204) is required for our exchange programs with Keio, Kyoto, and Nanzan.
-The Hokkaido and Sophia exchange programs require completion of Second Semester Japanese (EA 104).
+Completion of Fourth Semester Japanese (EA 204) is required for our exchange programs with Keio and Kyoto.
+The Nanzan and Sophia exchange programs require completion of Second Semester Japanese (EA 104).
 You are allowed to apply for a program before you have finished the necessary language coursework as long as you intend to complete the requirement before your time abroad.
 In order to declare a major in Japanese you need to complete Fourth Semester Japanese, and it is advisable to declare a major as soon as you can do so.

 Research your program options!
 Beyond the IAP website, don’t forget about the Study Abroad Fair during the fall semester.
 IAP and the Japanese program also typically offer a yearly informational session on program options in Japan.
-Drop by the Peer Advisors in the Study Abroad Resource Center (3rd Floor Red Gym) to learn more about the study abroad process.
 Take advantage of advising appointments with IAP professional advisors and with your academic advisor(s) as well.

 You will apply for your program of choice through IAP’s online application system.
 You are also required to submit a list ranking your program preferences.
 We make every effort to honor your first choice, but sometimes that is not possible.
 In such cases, we consult you about your choice and offer placement into the second or the third choice.
 Once you are accepted to a program by IAP, there will be additional application materials to complete in order to formally apply to your host university.

 Applications are due twice each year; in late November for Academic Year programs, and in early May for Spring programs.
 Specific deadlines are listed on each IAP program page.